 - Trim hedges mid-month.

-- Start a watering cycle: soaking beds with soakers or drip systems every 5 days and raised beds every 4-5 days in warm, dry weather.
+- Start a watering cycle if needed: soaking beds with soakers or drip systems every 5 days and raised beds every 4-5 days in warm, dry weather.
 TIP: Check out this easy DIY automatic watering system we created for our raised beds.

 Note: This June garden chores list is not comprehensive by any means, but meant to provide a jumping-off point to organizing your garden chores.
 Feel free to print the list and add any of your own specific chores to the sections.

 Need more easy gardening tips?

 - How to Plant a Garden the Easy Care Way

 - 5 Steps to Take Now For Your Best Garden Ever (with Free Printables!)